ImChong/Practice_LeetCode_C/README.md

 for the source code to accomplish the above code please see [source code](.vscode/tasks.json).

+for the '''Code Runner''' vscode extension to accomplish the above code please see [source code](.vscode/settings.json).

 ## Debug Code

 In order to debug source code in VSCode, select the .c file that wish to run.